RevinderDev/revinderdev.github.io/content/tech_interview.md

 ## Take home task

 Good in practice and generally I've been a fan of those, but the issue is that apparently most of the candidates don't like to do them and skip the entire application whenever they hear about it during introductory call.
-I like them, especially when candidate does not have a git account with up to date projects, so to me, that is a shame, but perhaps there is a place for them in this design.
+I like them, especially when the candidate does not have a git account with up to date projects, so to me, that is a shame, but perhaps there is a place for them in this design.
 Maybe it is something that the candidate could bring to system design module and we can spend entire time chatting about his solution?
 I don't know yet.
 All I know is that I wouldn't say no to try and fit them somewhere, but it does not hurt that much not having them here.